areejobaid94/employees_task/README.md

 * Start you psql server before run the code.

+* Change the connection data for the psql database in the `application.properties`.

 * Run the application by running the following command in a terminal window (in the complete) directory: `./gradlew bootRun`, or you can open the application in IntelliJ and run it from there.

 * Run the test by open the application in IntelliJ and run the test from there.